 Who Should Use It

-This tool would benefit any U.S.-based employer interested in assessing its climate resilience.
-It would particularly benefit HR leaders, health and safety officers, ESG teams, or C-suite leaders focused on risk and sustainability.
+The Scorecard is free and open to use, and would benefit any U.S.-based employer interested in assessing how prepared they are.
+It's particularly useful for HR leaders, health and safety officers, ESG teams, and C-suite leaders focused on risk and sustainability.

 • Headcount